nfriend/website-3.0/_posts/2024-05-31-zoom-light.md

 I recently had a blast [building my own keyboard]({% post_url 2023-06-26-i-built-a-weird-keyboard %}).
 As part of that project, I connected individually-addressable LED strips to the two microcontrollers inside each half.
 It was way easier than I expected and the end result was fantastic!

 This new project was the perfect excuse to play around with these LED strips again.
 I wanted to engineer a way to allow my family to know I was on a Zoom call without having to open my office door.
-I had a vision of a non-descript, unobtrusive object that would only reveal its purpose when turned on.
+I had a vision of a nondescript, unobtrusive object that would only reveal its purpose when turned on.

 I decided to build a light with a partially-transparent shade; the shade would be thick enough to obscure any pattern on its inside when dark, but would clearly reveal its inner pattern when lit.